 Geographical distribution of a haplogroup is also best illustrated through the results lists for the large haplogroup projects.

 Surname projects are created to follow Y-DNA-lines through direct paternal lines (from father to son) in families with hereditary surnames since the 1100-1400s, which is the case for most British and Anglo-American families.

-The condition for this method is that the name has been inherited unchanged through direct male lines through the centuries, through men only.
-This is not the case for Scandinavian family names.
+The condition for this method is that the name has been inherited unchanged through direct male lines through the centuries, through men only: Patrilineal Surnames.

 There are a few old surnames used in Norway, Sweden and Denmark, and there are surname projects for the following ones:

 These are mainly aimed at men with tested Y-DNA and a direct male line to the surname.

 The Forest Finn DNA project collaborates with both Norway DNA, Finland DNA and Sweden DNA.

 - Romanimanush – for Norwegian and Swedish Romani